 1.3Support.
 Pursuant to the contents of this Agreement, Truv will comply with certain Service Level Agreements as indicated in Exhibit A incorporated by reference to this Agreement.

 2.2Dispute.
 Upon written notice to Truv, Client, acting in good faith, may withhold payment for any fees on Truv’s invoices that Client reasonably disputes with documented justification for the dispute.
 Client will pay the remaining undisputed portion of any invoice in accordance with the payment terms set forth herein and the Parties will negotiate in good faith to resolve the dispute within thirty (30) days of Client’s dispute notice.
-Client’s non-payment of fees disputed in good faith, in accordance with this Section 2.2 does not constitute default by Client and does not entitle the Parties to suspend or delay any of its services or providing any information or materials, except as otherwise established by this Agreement.
+Client’s non-payment of fees disputed in good faith, in accordance with this Section 2.2 does not constitute default by Client and does not entitle the Parties to suspend or delay any of its services or provide any information or materials, except as otherwise established by this Agreement.

 2.3Past Due Fees.
 Unpaid Fees for more than fifteen (15) days past due are subject to a finance charge of 1.5% per month, or the maximum permitted by law, whichever is lower.
 Additionally, if Client’s account is fifteen (15) days or more overdue (except for charges then under reasonable and good faith dispute pursuant to Section 2.2), Truv reserves the right to suspend Client’s access to the Products until such amounts are paid in full.